 Remove all of the leaves from the stems.
 These just shrivel up and don’t add anything to the dried flowers.
 Cut the hydrangea stems to the desired length.

-It’s going to feel strange, but arrange the flowers in a vase without water.
+It’s going to feel strange, but arrange the flowers in a vase, basket, or container without water.
 And that’s it!
 Just leave them alone to let them dry.